heikkiket/gallery/README.md

 ## gallery specification

-Your image gallery is just a directory tree containing pictures plus a gallery.toml file.
+Your image gallery is just a directory tree containing pictures plus a library.toml file.
 An example directory tree could look like this:
 ```
 ~/Pictures/gallery/
 ├── 2021